-The user mailbox has been soft-deleted for more than 30 days, and the associated Azure active directory user has been hard-deleted.
+The user mailbox has been soft-deleted for more than 30 days, and the associated Azure AD user has been hard-deleted.
 Check out the Remove-MsolUser cmdlet.
-All mailbox content such as emails, contacts and files will be permanently deleted.
+All mailbox content such as emails, contacts, and files will be permanently deleted.

-The user mailbox's associated Azure active directory user account has been hard-deleted in the Azure active directory.
+The user mailbox's associated user account has been hard-deleted in Azure AD.
 The user mailbox is now soft-deleted in Exchange Online and stays in the soft deleted state for 30 days.
-If in the 30 days time period a new Azure active directory user is synchronized from the original on-premises recipient account with the same ExchangeGuid or ArchiveGuid, and that new account is licensed for Exchange Online, this will result in a hard deletion of the original user mailbox.
-All mailbox content such as emails, contacts and files will be permanently deleted.
+If in the 30 days time period a new Azure AD user is synchronized from the original on-premises recipient account with the same ExchangeGuid or ArchiveGuid, and that new account is licensed for Exchange Online, this results in a hard deletion of the original user mailbox.
+All mailbox content such as emails, contacts, and files will be permanently deleted.

 Delete a user mailbox

-Use the Office 365 admin center to delete a user account
+Use the Microsoft 365 admin center to delete a user account

-When you delete an Office 365 user account, the corresponding Exchange Online mailbox is deleted and removed from the list of mailboxes in the EAC.
-After the user account is deleted, it's listed on the Deleted Users page in the Office 365 admin center.
+When you delete a user account, the corresponding Exchange Online mailbox is deleted and removed from the list of mailboxes in the EAC.
+After the user account is deleted, it's listed on the Deleted Users page in the Microsoft 365 admin center.
 It can be recovered within 30 days after being deleted.
 After 30 days, the user account and mailbox are permanently deleted and not recoverable.

-To delete an Office 365 work or school account, see Delete or restore users.
+To delete a Microsoft 365 or Office 365 work or school account, see Delete or restore users.

-You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the"Recipient Provisioning Permissions" section in the Recipients permissions topic.
+You need permissions before you can perform this procedure or procedures.
+To see what permissions you need, see the"Recipients" entry in the Feature permissions in Exchange Online article.

 To learn how to use Windows PowerShell to connect to Exchange Online, see Connect to Exchange Online PowerShell.

-This example deletes an Exchange Online mailbox and the corresponding Office 365 user account for Walter Harp.
+This example deletes an Exchange Online mailbox and the corresponding user account for Walter Harp.

 Remove-Mailbox -Identity "Walter Harp"